RiftValleySoftware/basalt/README.md

     http[s]://{SERVER URL}/logout

 This is a call that should be made while a valid API key has been assigned to a user.
-It should be made with the user's valid API key in the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8), and will terminate the API key, and require that subsequent calls by the same user require another login.
+It should be made with the user's valid API key in the [HTTP authorization header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.8), and will terminate the API key, requiring subsequent calls by the same user to perform another login.

 **Standard REST Calls:**